DVS-devtools/videoplayer/README.md

     videoId: 'uxWvd',
     // ...
 Same options as VideoPlayer.createPlayer except for "events" (not supported here) });
-// You can still hae multiple Player instances, but they are not aware of each other const player2 = new Player({
+// You can still have multiple Player instances, but they are not aware of each other const player2 = new Player({
     domNode: document.getElementById('video2'),
     provider: 'vimeo',